WorldHealthOrganization/app/docs/CONTRIBUTING.md

 ## Process Guidelines

-While we're working quickly, please abide by a few rules to keep us safe and sane:
+Please abide by a few rules to keep us safe and sane:

 - Enable 2FA for your account, and use hardware keys if possible (mandatory if you are a committer)
 - Assign issues to yourself before you begin work to avoid duplicate effort.
 If someone else already has the issue, please sync up before-hand.